yanisrahmouni/wide/README.md

   explanations of the French educational, financial, and institutional context, helping users accurately interpret the data.

-For confidentiality purposes, the oriignal data is not included in this GitHub repository.
+For confidentiality purposes, the original data is not included in this GitHub repository.
 The data can be downloaded via [Progedo](https://data.progedo.fr/studies/doi/10.13144/lil-1625) in a limited version, where certain confidential variables are unavailable.